-The module can be controlled and configured either by configuration cable, or wireless - by infra-red remote control with using of optical converter.
+The module can be controlled and configured either by configuration cable, or wirelessly - by infra-red remote control with using of optical converter.
+To facilitate work with the optical converter, the module is equipped with the special circular aperture ("peephole") for magnetic fixing of the converter.

-External appearance of the WS868-Srmt module is shown in the figure 1.
-Position of infrared sensor for wireless configuration is marked by green arrow.
+External appearance of the WS868-srMt module is shown in the figure 1.

-Figure 1: View of the WS868-Srmt module
+Figure 1: View of the WS868-srMt module